-This year, the Salvatore Ferragamo Museum in Florence commemorates the work of the designer with exhibitions of this photographs and works.
-What only few might know: Ferragamo has always been fascinated by the idea of sustainability.
+The Salvatore Ferragamo Museum of the same name in Florence commemorates the designer's work with photo and work exhibitions.
+What few people know: Ferragamo was fascinated by the idea of sustainability

 SALVATORE FERRAGAMO, Rainbow Future 2018, handcrafted organic cotton sandal with wooden heel, source: Ferragamo Museum

-New exhibition at the Salvatore Ferragamo Museum: From the 12th of April 2019 to the 8th of March 2020, the exhibition "Sustainable Thinking" is taking place in Florence.
+- New exhibition at the Salvatore Ferragamo Museum: From the 12.
+April 2019 to 8.
+March 2020 is the exhibition "Sustainable Thinking" in Florence.

-In the first half of the 20th century, the Italian designer Salvatore Ferragamo achieved world fame with his extravagant shoe creations and colorful wedge heels.
-Customers like Marilyn Monroe and Ingrid Bergman appreciated the quality and unusual designs of the fashion czar.
+In the first half of the 20th century, the Italian Salvatore Ferragamo arrived with his extravagant Shoe creations and colorful wedge heels to world fame.
+That is why customers like Marilyn Monroe and Ingrid Bergman especially valued them Quality and unusual designs by the fashion tsar.

 Marilyn Monroe in Salvatore Ferragamo shoes, Source: Ferragamo Museum